- python

 - "Room number"

-.
+In the program, this information is stored in the STANDARD_FIELDS dictionary object from report.py.
 The keys are attribute names (see 'attribute' in glossary) and the values are lists of field names.
 A field name at index 0 is preferred, and all following field names are considered legacy and incur warning on usage.

 Tangential note on reports: TeamDynamix only exports reports to an Excel (.xlsx) file format, but Excel can then 'Save As' CSV.
-Currently, tstat
+Currently, tstat can only read reports formatted as CSV.

 Unit Testing

-Python module is used for unit testing.
-Relevant example configurations and example reports are also stored in the /unit-testing
+All unit testing files are in the /unit-testing directory.
+Currently, all definitions for the unit tests themselves are in the unittests.py file, organized into distinct test classes and methods.
+The unittest Python module is used for unit testing.
+Relevant example configurations and example reports are also stored in the /unit-testing directory.

 From the root directory, run the following command to run unit tests.